QuTech-Delft/OpenQL/docs/compiler_passes.rst

 	Clifford gates are recognized by their name and use is made of the property that clifford gates form a group of 24 elements.
 	The clifford optimization pass is not generally available yet; it is in the OpenQL mapper branch.
-	Clifford optimization is called before and after the mapper pass.
+	Clifford optimization is called before and after the mapping pass.
 	See :ref:`optimization`.

 - mapping